History of The Warren Historical Societies

 The bigger Children's memorial honors the hundreds (according to research) of children and pioneers buried here without a marker.
 Many of these children suffered terrible deaths.
 The statement of hundreds is no idle claim but based on research.
 The officers of the historical society chose not to even look at the research but instead just to put the stone where it will be trashed.
 It appears that Warren Union Cemetery is a pioneer cemetery with hundreds of children.
 Many many stillborn, young baby and child deaths were not even recorded and not marked with an engraved stone.
 The county death records which show 50% of the registered deaths in Warren were those of children prior to WWI only represent a small percentage of actual child deaths.
 In a research study of the 150 stones indicating a child only a dozen were actually registered with the county.
 Also most families did not want a stone to remind them of a baby death.
 There was a stigma about stillborn and day old baby deaths.
 So families mostly just buried the child quickly and privately.
 Remember the body did not go to a funeral home.
 The family home was the funeral home.
 Most people did not want a marker to remember the sickly and often unnamed baby or to blame the mother who was already guilt and grief stricken.
 There were no local stone cutters and families did not have money for a child stone.
 In many cases the baby had no name.
 A look at county death records verifies this.
 Even today stillborns' graves are virtually not marked.
 The sister cemetery in Center Line had good records and shows that for a thousand adult deaths there would be 1,500 child burials because the burial rate was 1.5 for each adult before WWI.
 Just looking at the remaining grave stones shows there are around 1000 persons buried at Warren Union Cemetery.
 That would mean 1,500 children without markers.
 It appears that only about 10 percent of baby and child deaths were actually registered before WWI.
 The mortality rate for children was very high approx 200 per 1000 per annum and many died of conditions we easily treat today.
 In those pioneer days large families were the norm and many families had several baby deaths.
 Diseases like Scarlet fever often killed several children in the same family.
 One can barely walk around in that cemetery without walking on children's graves as they were buried on top of adult family burials and in the back of the cemetery.
 Also there are many adult unmarked graves because the early pioneers piled up a few little stones and felt they did not need a fancy marker.
 Many felt that the resurrection was coming soon as it states in the Bible and that there would be no need for a marker.
 Most of the early families did not place engraved markers.
 And they often not only did not have the money for one but there were no local stone mason in the area.
 There were no local monument companies or funeral homes.
 Just consider even the first families between 18 to 100 families who purchased lots here have very few markers.
 Most of those that are there were most likely placed much later by descendants.
 The Lots were 10x30 providing 20-40 potential burials as babies were allowed above an adult.
 Shrouds and narrow coffins were common.
 So there are a few hundred unmarked graves right there.
 Consider that the cemetery which has 2,600 graves within the current fenced area, (after subtracting ground for aisles and ways) was filled up before WWII as witnessed by families who had to buy plots in other cemeteries farther away.
 Also many stillborns, pauper burials and even some non residents were buried there without markers especially in the back which was unfenced. (and since has been eroded) Many famous village residents like the Beebes were buried there without markers.
 Some people with acute psychic senses have told me that they can feel that there are many children there.
 There was often much suffering and crying involved in a child's dying.
 And there is other evidence also.
 But the above research is verifiable.
 That means at the least hundreds of unmarked graves.
 Many of us feel these children and pioneers at least deserve to be acknowledged and honored with a small memorial.
 While I was doing research there over many months, This was mentioned to many visitors.

-It has been over a year and they have made no effort to replace them.
 These memorials were donated without cost to the city possibility by out of town descendents of those buried there.
 We are asking that these memorials be replaced.
 It is the right thing to do.

 In 2012 it was discovered that additional memorials had been stolen including a nice memorial Epitaph robbed from a family's grave and others.
 This has got to be stopped.
 We are hoping that these folks will realize their mistake and return all of the memorials to where they belong in our cemetery.
 If they don't our only recourse is to take legal action.
 But there are a lot of us veterans against a gang of 5.
 We know that public opinion is on our side as are hundreds of veterans.